0xCSMNT/EconDashboard/README.md

 The focus is on a simple dashboard showcasing various economic indicators.

 ### Caching
-SQLite3 is the database being considered for caching, with JSON as an alternative.
+The cache will use a JSON object due to the small size and simplicity of the data ~~SQLite3 is the database being considered for caching, with JSON as an alternative.~~

 ### Graph Types
 Planning to include bar charts and line graphs, possibly others based on the nature of the data.